 Legal and administrative procedures protecting the rights of personnel in the Finnish Defence Forces are based, in general, on law.
 Protection of the personnel in regular employment is very much the same as with all state civil servants.
 Detailed provisions are laid down in the State Civil Servants Act.
-The only major differences between personnel employed by the Defence Forces and other state civil servants are that defence personnel can be transferred to another office without their own consent and that there are certain restrictions on political activities of military personnel.
+The only major differences between personnel employed by the Defence Forces and other state civil servants is that defence personnel can be transferred to another office without their own consent and that there are certain restrictions on political activities for military personnel.

 Legal protection of conscripts is based on clear rules of competence and procedures and on the supervisory function of the higher authorities.
 The constitution proclaims the basic norms and authorization to issue more specific rules and regulations.
-The conscript has been guaranteed a wide possibility to appeal or complain about the actions of his/her military superiors.
+Conscripts are guaranteed by law the possibility to appeal over the actions of his/her military superiors.
 A conscript who is dissatisfied with the actions taken by his/her military superiors may have these actions investigated by a higher military superior.
 In case a military superior has imposed a disciplinary punishment on a conscript, he/she may appeal to a general Court of First Instance.

-If, instead of military disciplinary proceedings, a military offence is charged in a court of law, a general court of first instance deals with it.
-After the judgment of the Court of First Instance the procedure can be continued to Court of Appeal.
-The only difference when compared to civil proceedings is that the composition of both the Court of First Instance and the Court of Appeal include also military members.
-In addition to the above-mentioned, there is a possibility to have any act by military personnel as well as complaints about general facilities or medical care etc. in the Defence Forces to be investigated by the Parliamentary Ombudsman.
-These complaints can be made in writing or directly to the Ombudsman, as he/she regularly visits several garrisons every year.
-During these visits, conscripts can discuss with the Ombudsman privately.
+If, instead of military disciplinary proceedings, a military offence is processed in a court of law, a general court of first instance handles the matter.
+After the judgment of the Court of First Instance the case can be appealed to Court of Appeal.
+The difference compared to civil proceedings is that the composition of both the Court of First Instance and the Court of Appeal include nominated military members.

+In addition to the above-mentioned, it is possible to have any actions by military personnel as well as complaints about general facilities or medical care etc. in the Defence Forces to be investigated by the Parliamentary Ombudsman.
+These complaints can be issued in writing or directly to the Ombudsman via internet.
+The Ombudsman regularly visits several garrisons every year.
+During these visits, conscripts can discuss privately with the Ombudsman.